-When buying an investment property it is important that the property brings in positive cash flow each and every month.
-You do not want to be stuck in a situation where you are loosing money every year because you didn’t calculate the right numbers before purchasing the property.
-So before you even consider making your offer to purchase a rental property make sure you are doing the correct math so you end up with a profit at the end of the year.
+When buying rental properties like furnished apartments, it is important that the properties bring in positive cash flow each and every month.
+You do not want to be stuck in a situation where you are losing money every year because you didn’t calculate the right numbers before purchasing the property.
+So before you even consider making your offer to purchase a rental property, make sure you are doing the correct math by consulting with a professional property management group, so you end up with a profit at the end of the year.
 Below are the 5 critical numbers you need to know in order to make it a cash cow in your rental portfolio.
 We like to make at least $200 per month per property that we own and factoring these expenses below will help you get to that number.

 Rent.
 Run the rental comps in the area to determine what a competitive market rent is in that area.
 Just like selling a retail property if you are overpriced then it will sit on the market.
 Rental properties are no different.
 Price them right so you can rent them fast.